Introduction

 Fixes for Excessive Slump or Poor Ridge Holding

-If your concrete mix is too soupy and doesn’t hold its shape, you’ve got a slump problem.
-First thing to do: check how much water you’re adding.
-Too much water makes the mix weak and sloppy.
-If that’s not it, try adjusting the thinset or using a different type of sand with larger particles.
+If your mix is too soupy and doesn’t hold its shape, you’re dealing with excessive slump.
+First, check your water ratio.
+Too much water weakens the mix.
+If that’s not the issue, consider adjusting thinset or using a different type of sand with larger particles.

 Fixes for Poor Wet-Out or Low Transfer

-If you’re dealing with poor wet-out or low transfer, it’s crucial to address the base first.
-Check base compaction; a weak substrate can lead to inconsistent adhesion and bonding issues.
-If your base isn’t up to snuff, prime it properly before laying down new material.
+Poor wet-out or low transfer often stems from issues with the base.
+Check base compaction.
+A weak substrate can lead to inconsistent adhesion and bonding problems.
+If your base isn’t up to par, prime it properly before laying down new material.

 Environmental and Jobsite Factors That Change Results